-No employees shall accumulate more than one hundred twenty (120)hours of compensatory time off.
-An employee may, at her/his option, once each calendar year, be paid out for up to one half (0.5) her/his accumulated compensatory time off.
+No employees shall accumulate more than one hundred twenty (120) hours of compensatory time off.
+An employee may, once each calendar year, be paid out for up to one-half (0.5) her/his accumulated compensatory time off.

-40.2 Any employee who retires from the city will have all accumulated but unused compensatory time up to the cap of 100 hours deposited in a Retiree Healthcare Savings plan at the regular hourly rate of pay at the time the position was vacated.
+- 40.2 Any employee who retires from the city will have all accumulated but unused compensatory time up to the cap of 120 hours deposited in a Retiree Healthcare Savings plan at the regular hourly rate of pay at the time the position was vacated. - 40.3 Whether used or paid out, CTO will be paid at the employee's regular rate of pay in effect at the time. - 40.4 In the event the Internal Revenue Service issues guidance or the City becomes aware of enforcement actions related constructive receipt issues based on the earning of CTO, the MOU will reopen on the issue of CTO and the parties will meet and confer over ways to address the constructive receipt issue."